shakir85/blog/content/post/docker_scratch_img/index.md

 draft: false
 ---

 The scratch base is a Docker's reserved *blank image*, or an empty filesystem, that acts like an empty layer to create parent images.
 It is like an empty canvas.
 It's where you start building containers from scratch (no pun intended!), adding only what your application needs, making it super minimal.
-This gives us a complete control over what can be shipped inside the container.
+This gives us complete control over what can be shipped inside the container.

-In this post, I will show you two distinctive ways to utilize the 'scratch' base.
+In this post, I will show you two different ways to utilize the 'scratch' base.
 The first part will explore how to create minimal Docker images primarily for sharing files with other images and use container hubs, like ECR and Docker Hub, as file storage.
 In the second part, I will discuss the advantages of using the scratch base layer for deploying single-binary applications.

 ## Sharing files between images

-When building images, Docker gives us the ability to pull files from other images (remote or local) using the `--from=` option with the `COPY` instruction in Dockerfile.
-What's neat about this is that it enables us to cherry-pick specific files from another image and toss them into our new image while it's building.
-And the cherry on top?
-You can even pick files from a specific image by specifying in its tag.
-So if you have two tags for the image foo: `foo:latest` and `foo:1.2``, you can pull files from the version 1.2 on the fly.
-See this Dockerfile:
+When building images, Docker gives us the ability to pull files from other images (remote or local) using the `--from=` option with the `COPY` instruction in Dockerfile as follows:

 ```dockerfile
 FROM ubuntu:latest